onyxrev/smartos_zfs_snapshots/README.md

 ... which I used on FreeBSD for years.
 There was no license assigned to that stuff, so thanks to Ross McFarland for that work.

+Modify the variables in each zfs_snapshot_*.sh file to suit your needs.

 These scripts are a little scary because they use the zfs commands directly.
 They're working for me so far but I offer no warranty.
 The good news is they use the -t snapshot flag, so the destructive operations are scoped to snapshots.
 None the less try them on a non-critical system first.

 I put these in /opt/local/bin on the global host.
 They should persist there.